 “Whether you think you can, or you think you can’t – – you’re right.” – Henry Ford

 This is also a tough one, but more often than not, there are one or two employees in your office that you are not happy with, but you merely “tolerate”.
 Many business owners make the mistake of being quick to hire and slow to fire.
-The result is disastrous, however.
+The results of doing this are disastrous, however.
 Having negative, cancerous employees in your office is extremely taxing.
 It has a huge ripple effect on other employees and it can create a great deal of chaos and disruption, not to mention the poor work product and customer experience your firm may also be producing.